 - 1. Grade Appeal: Contact the instructor of record for grievance or grade appeal, in writing, outline the circumstances and rationale for request within 7 business days of the relevant event.
-This should include a written description of the details describing the reasons you are contesting the grade.
+This should include a written description of the details describing thereasons you are contesting the grade.
 This letter should provide information that includes the course number and any specific evidence that supports the student's appeal.
-If resolution does not occur, appeal may be made to Division/Program Director. - Other Grievance or Academic Action Appeals: Contact the Director of Academic Affairs for any grievance, academic action, or further grade appeal, in writing, outlining the circumstances and rationale for request. - a.
-Undergraduate Students: If resolution does not occur, appeal may be made to Director of the School.
-(See Below) - Undergraduate Students Grade Grievance or Appeal: - a.
-Contact the Director of Academic Affairs for any academic grievance or appeal in writing outlining the circumstances and rationale for request. - b.
-The Director of Academic Affairs will convene a review committee consisting of three faculty from divisions within the school (exclusive of the division from which the student is enrolled) within a reasonable period (typically within 7 business days) of receiving the request for an appeal. - c.
+If resolution does not occur, appeal may be made to Division/Program Director. - Other Grievance or Academic Action Appeals: Contact the Division/Program Directorfor any grievance, academic action, or further grade appeal, in writing, outlining the circumstances and rationale for request. - a.
+Undergraduate Students: If resolution does not occur, appeal may be made to Assistant Dean for Academic Affairs.
+(See Below) - b.
+Graduate Students: If resolution does not occur, appeal may be made to Director of Graduate Studies. - 3.
+Undergraduate Students Grade Grievance or Appeal: - a.
+Contact the Assistant Dean for Academic Affairs for any academic grievance or appeal in writing outlining the circumstances and rationale for request. - b.
+The Assistant Dean for Academic Affairs will convene a review committee consisting ofthree faculty from divisions within the school (exclusive of the division from which the student is enrolled) within a reasonable period (typically within 7 business days) of receiving the request for an appeal. - c.
 The review committee will hold a hearing to assess the grievance and/or appeal within a reasonable period of time (usually within 14 business days of receiving the request).
-The student will be notified of the hearing date, time, and location typically within 4 business days of the request and may submit additional supporting materials of their appeal.
+The student will be notified of the hearing date, time, and locationtypically within 4 business days of the request and may submit additional supporting materials of their appeal.
 Following this hearing, the student will receive information regarding the decision from the appeal committee, usually within 7 days of the meeting.

 - i.
 The student may have supporters present at any hearing. - ii.
 The student must submit a list of supporting individuals no less than 2 business days before the scheduled hearing. - iii.
 If this support is from a legal representative, notice must be given to the committee no less than 7 business days prior to the hearing.
-If a student has legal representation, the university's legal representation will be required to be present for the hearing.
+If a student has legal representation, the University's legal representation will be required to be present for the hearing.
 Legal representation may be present but may only provide consultation and cannot speak for the student. - d.
 If resolution does not occur, grievance and/or appeal may be made to the School Director, who will form a committee of three Division Directors, not involved in the original decision, who will follow the same procedures of the initial review committee; this ad hoc committee is advisory to the School Director.
 The School Director will evaluate their recommendation along with all materials and communicate the results of the appeal to the student.
 If the student is not satisfied with the response from the School Director, the student may seek further review through the Vice Dean of Education in the College of Medicine where College rules for appeal will apply.
 If the student is not satisfied with the response from the Vice Dean of Education, the student may pursue further appeal based on Rule 3335-7-23.